 Use the “Question” feature on Instagram to allow your community to submit questions about your campaign, and then post the answers to those questions, so that people get to know more about what you are doing, even if they didn’t submit any questions.

 Go live on the platform of your choice to talk about the cause that you are passionate about!
 Looking for an added element other than just talking by yourself?
 Think about interviewing a team member from the organization, a fellow team captain, or one of your early supporters.

 Create a hashtag to use as you work toward your goal.
 Share it with your community so that when your supporters start to receive their merch, you can collect images of all of the people you love supporting the cause that means so much to you.

 Not only will this be a great encouragement to you as you push toward your goals, but this also can be great content to repost as a way of saying thank you to your community and including them in your fundraiser in a different way.

 (Also, let’s be honest, there is great power in positive peer pressure!
 If your friend realizes they’re the only one who hasn’t supported your campaign yet, they might feel encouraged to do so!)

 Create an Instagram highlight for this special event so that all of the information about your fundraiser, as well as any fun content you or your community shares is all accessible in one place.

 Make a Countdown Clock

 Ensure links to the fundraising campaign are embedded in all of your social media profiles.
-If your friend or family member wants to contribute to your campaign, you want to ensure that it’s ridiculously easy to do that.
-Don’t let your link be so hidden that someone gives up in trying to track it down.
+If your friend or family member wants to contribute to your campaign, you want to ensure that it’s incredibly easy for them to do that.

 Unboxing Shirts When They Arrive